7 reasons why you should have a side hustle

 Side hustles are more common than ever before.
-Having a half gig on the side of your full-time gig is on the rise, with as many as two fifths of people in the UK having one.
-This addition to traditional workflow has been a game changer (particularly in recent years), giving people the chance to grow independently and learn about their life goals.
+Having a half gig on the side of your full-time gig is on the rise, with up to two fifths of people in the UK, and 70% of Gen Z having one.
+This addition to traditional workflow has been a game changer (particularly since the pandemic), giving people the chance to grow independently and learn about their life goals.
 So here are seven reasons why you should have a side hustle under your belt.

 1. Full ownership